bas080/minetest_vignette/README.md

   -- same as the first example
   player = player,

-  -- instead of setting it adds the darkness to the current player's screen darkness = 1
+  -- instead of setting it adds the darkness to the current player's screen it -- is allows to pass negative values also.
+If the darkness results in a -- negative value it is defaulted to 0 darkness = 1

 })